vacp2p/vac.dev/_posts/2020-09-25-waku-v2-update.md

 The main implementation we are working on is [nim-waku](https://github.com/status-im/nim-waku/).
 This builds on top of libraries such as [nim-libp2p](https://github.com/status-im/nim-libp2p) and others that the [Nimbus team](https://nimbus.team/) have been creating as an Ethereum 2.0 client.

 Currently nim-waku implements the relay protocol, and is close to implementing filter and store protocol.
 It also exposes a [Nim Node API](https://github.com/status-im/nim-waku/blob/master/docs/api/v2/node.md) that allows libraries such as [nim-status](https://github.com/status-im/status-nim) to use it.
-There is also a rudimentary JSON RPC API for command line scripting.
+Additionally, there is also a rudimentary JSON RPC API for command line scripting.

 ## Nangang testnet